XorEaxDaBoss/devomy/src/content/blog/isaiah1.md

 ---
 title: Isaiah Chapter 1
-description: Isaiah 1:18 reminds us that God forgives and cleanses us of our sins, no matter how deep or dark.
-We should seek his forgiveness and turn away from our sinful ways, knowing he welcomes us back with open arms.
+description: Isaiah 1:18 invites sinners to reason and repent, assuring them that God is willing to forgive and cleanse them from their sins.
 pubDate: 2023-07-09
 updatedDate: 2023-07-09
 hero: "./images/devotion.jpg"